By Richard Jolly

 It threatens to make him the must-have accessory for every ambitious side.
-The Netherlands has a head of incidental pressing?
+Netherlands have a head of incidental pressing?
 Well, we want one too, then.

 Van Gaal appreciates the importance of energy in midfield.
-United has had too little in recent seasons.
-It is a reason why it has been overrun in the center of the park time and again.
-Its one-paced midfield has often been subject to frequent unflattering comparisons with Yaya Toure, but it was also telling that last summer Manchester City signed the similarly dynamic Fernandinho.
+United have had too little in recent seasons.
+It is a reason why they have been overrun in the centre of the park time and again.
+Their one-paced midfield have often been subject to frequent unflattering comparisons with Yaya Toure but it was also telling that last summer Manchester City signed the similarly dynamic Fernandinho.
 It left United looking still slower in derby defeats.

 So, too, another to have worked with the influential Bielsa, Juventus's all-action Arturo Vidal, who played for the Argentine in his days in charge of Chile.

 William Carvalho represents an outsider but two in tune with Van Gaal's thinking are Bastian Schweinsteiger, from his time at Bayern Munich, and Kevin Strootman, who may have been deputy head of Holland's incidental pressing but for an inconvenient injury.
-De Jong himself is a former Manchester City player, but he has been mentioned as well.
+De Jong himself is a former Manchester City player but has been mentioned.

-Against a comparatively defensive, often deep-lying Costa Rica side, there was less need to press; the Netherlands' problem was simply that it could not convert its chances as Keylor Navas produced a masterclass in defiance.
+Against a comparatively defensive, often deep-lying Costa Rica side, there was less need to press; Netherlands' problem was simply that they could not convert their chances as Keylor Navas produced a masterclass in defiance.

-In a semifinal in which it will need to find a way of dispossessing Lionel Messi, it will be imperative.
-Switzerland's busy, bustling duo of Gokhan Inler and Valon Behrami did its utmost to close him down in the narrow last-16 defeat, even if it was not termed "incidental pressing" by Ottmar Hitzfeld.
+In a semi-final in which they will need to find a way of dispossessing Lionel Messi, it will be imperative.
+Switzerland's busy, bustling duo of Gokhan Inler and Valon Behrami did their utmost to close him down in their narrow last-16 defeat, even if it was not termed 'incidental pressing' by Ottmar Hitzfeld.
 So, minus his premier destroyer, Van Gaal will have to construct a Messi nullification department.
 Preferably with a suitably bureaucratic title.